Leadership obligation and responsibility

 Unfortunately, some leaders have concluded that the organization is immune from the usual social pressures, or that they can ignore these pressures while their questionable behavior continues.
 While this may be expedient or profitable in the short term, eventually most organizations that operate in this fashion lose the trust of the public and are eventually reformed or forced out of existence.
 This is part of the problem currently facing the corporate structure of our society today.

 If the concept of responsibility is to work for nations, individuals or organizations, then appropriate actions must be rewarded and inappropriate behavior corrected or punished.
 Throughout history, understanding and accepting individual responsibility has been one objective of the legal system, child rearing and the teaching of the religious and education system.
 Individual responsibility was honored while individuals who did not act in a responsible manner were punished.
 Depending on the time frame, society used methods for compliance that were Draconian, such as hanging or shunning, forcing an acceptable level of compliance.
 Society has also used the similar disciplinary measures with rulers who were not responsible.
 In the case of the king, it was rebellion and beheading.
-More recently, in the case of Nazi Germany and Japan, it was virtual destruction.
-In regard to current standards of responsibility, one could argue the nations of Iran, Iraq and Libya are walking on thin ice!
+More recently, in the case of Nazi Germany and

 While this degree of punishment on the part of our society might not meet the fainthearted standards of justice held by some "enlightened liberals," harsh measures have always made the point to individuals, organizations and nations that acts have their consequences.
 Responsibility in behavior is a concept that has certainly stood the test of time.